 Agatha Bertram offers the travel perspective of someone who has been travelling for the last (ahem) twenty years having, mostly inadvertent, adventures along the way.
 It is a unique perspective of someone who has lived and worked in multiple countries and continents.

-I write for ‘masters backpackers’ – people who have travelled a lot, but now not so much; for aspiring and for international travellers.
+I write for ‘masters backpackers’ – people who have traveled a lot, but now not so much; and for people who will travel down the road if there is an interesting thing to see.

 The years have thrown up a whole milieu of interesting people, some of whom I hope to persuade to contribute.